AriFordsham/GHCWiki/pattern-synonyms.md

 Conceptually `Nothing` means *infinite*, so it makes sense to interpret it as a *successor* of something.
 We wish it to have a predecessor just like `Just (Succ Zero)`!

-I suggest *branching patterns* for this purpose:
+I suggest *branching pattern synonyms* for this purpose:

 ```wiki
 pattern S pred <- pred@Nothing | pred@(Just (Succ a) -> Just a)